-As a result of the merger, Merger Sub will be merged with and into Mallon with Mallon continuing as the surviving corporation, which will be a whollyowned subsidiary of Black Hills.
+As a result of the merger, Merger Sub will be merged with and into Mallon with Mallon continuing as the surviving corporation, which will be a wholly-owned subsidiary of Black Hills.
 Mallon shareholders will become shareholders of Black Hills.
 Mallon is a Colorado corporation and Black Hills is a South Dakota corporation.
 The rights of Mallon shareholders are currently governed by the CBCA, Mallon's articles of incorporation and bylaws.
 As shareholders of Black Hills, their rights will be governed by the South Dakota Business Corporation Act, or the SDCA, and by Black Hills' articles of incorporation and bylaws.
 The following is a summary comparison of the material differences between the rights of current Mallon shareholders under the CBCA and Mallon's articles and bylaws and the rights of Black Hills shareholders under the SDCA and Black Hills' articles and bylaws.
 This section does not include a complete description of all the differences among the rights of all shareholders, nor does it include a complete description of the specific rights of the shareholders.
 This summary is qualified in its entirety by reference to the full text of Mallon's articles of incorporation and bylaws, and Black Hills' articles of incorporation and bylaws.
-Furthermore, the description of the differences between the CBCA and the SDCA is a summary only, is not a complete description of the differences between the CBCA and the SDCA, and is qualified in its entirety by reference to the CBCA and the SDCA.
+Furthermore, the description of the differences between the CBCA and the SDCA, and is qualified in its entirety by reference to the CBCA and the SDCA.